The-Clowder-Project/the-clowder-project/README.md

 ## Building the web version
 To build and serve the website on localhost (`127.0.0.1:5000`), run `make web-and-serve`.

-Alternatively, you may run `make web-and-serve-with-pdf-statistics` instead to render a few additional statistics on Clowder's main output PDF, which are displayed in the website.
+Alternatively, you may run `make web-and-serve-with-pdf-statistics` instead, which will render a few additional statistics on Clowder's main output PDF.
+These will then be displayed in the website.